jmc265/jeeb-uk/src/content/DigitalGarden/Software Engineering/Pair Programming.md

-## Pair prigramming is difficult
+## Pair programming is difficult (🚧 WIP  🚧)
 Pair programming is difficult to practice effectively.
-Unfortunately, the oppoisute is also true: **pair programming is easy to practice ineffectively**.
+Unfortunately, the opposite is also true: **pair programming is easy to practice ineffectively**.
 It is a learnt skill which is hard to pick up.
-Below is some advic
+I have tried to articulate some advice below for both the Driver and Navigator roles:
-### general
+### General
 - There must be exactly 2 people and 2 roles
 	- 2 people and 1 role is wrong
 		- 2 drivers grabbing at the wheel will crash the car